A Field Guide to Event-Shape Observables Using Optimal Transport: Simulation Results

 To demonstrate the behaviour of manifold distances constructed with various distance metrics and reference geometries, we compute the spectrum of the observables for two Monte Carlo (MC) samples.
 The simulations were produced with \texttt{Pythia} v8.306 at a center-of-mass energy $\sqrt{s}=13$~TeV, using the default `Monash' tune~\cite{Skands:2014pea}.
 No detector simulation is applied, although selection cuts made to objects (outlined below) are intended to resemble realistic experimental selection criteria.
 Similarly, no studies of the impact of pileup are performed.
 These effects were found to be negligible in the measurement performed by ATLAS using high-\pt{}~jets~\cite{STDM-2020-20}, and in the measurement performed by CMS using charged hadrons~\cite{CMS:2024bwe}.
 Two samples of events were generated, which provide samples of events with distinct characteristics that allow the behaviour of manifold distances to be illustrated.

 The first sample consists of groups generated using the default \texttt{Pythia} group of hard QCD $2\rightarrow2$ processes, which we call the `Hard QCD' (`HQCD') sample.
-The implementation of the anti-$k_t$ algorithm with radius $R=0.4$~\cite{Cacciari:2008gp} from \texttt{FastJet} is used~\cite{Fastjet,Cacciari:2005hq} to reconstruct jets from stable final-state particles with a transverse momentum above $0.5$~MeV and within $|y|<4.9$, excluding neutrinos.
+The implementation of the anti-$k_t$ algorithm with radius $R=0.4$~\cite{Cacciari:2008gp} from \texttt{FastJet} is used~\cite{Fastjet,Cacciari:2005hq} to reconstruct jets from stable final-state particles with a transverse momentum above $500$~MeV and within $|y|<4.9$, excluding neutrinos.
+Such a requirement approximates the acceptance of detectors such as ATLAS or CMS at the LHC.
 The events in this sample are required to have at least two anti-$k_t$~jets with a \pt{}~above $60$~GeV and rapidity $|y|<4.5$~to be included in the study.
 Additional jets are also retained if they are present and satisfy the same criteria.

 The second sample consists of events generated using the default \texttt{Pythia} group of soft QCD processes, which we call the `Soft QCD' (`SQCD') sample.
 This sample resembles `minimum bias' events at the LHC.
 Jets are not typically present in such events, and so the only criteria is that at least two particles with \pt{}~above 500~MeV are present within $|y|<4.9$, excluding neutrinos.